Abhinavreddy-B/D_and_A/README.md

 <hr>

-## `Note:` All the below Are single line (No nested Queries) commands Written in multiple lines just for readability of user.
+## `Note:` All the queries are single line (no nested queries) commands written in multiple lines just for readability purposes.

 ## <ins>Query 1</ins>:

 - Which Track Has Longest Length?

     ```sql
     SELECT *
     FROM Track
     ORDER BY Milliseconds DESC
     LIMIT 1;
     ```
     (or)
     ```sql
     SELECT *
     FROM Track
     WHERE Milliseconds = (
         SELECT MAX(Milliseconds)
         FROM Track
     );
     ```

-    `Approach 1`:
+- `Approach 1`:
-    * Select everything from Track
+    - Select all columns from `Track`
-    * arrange in descending order of milliseconds
+    - Arrange them in descending order of `Milliseconds`
-    * limit the output to 1 row , i.e the first row (i.e having highest milliseconds)
+    - Limit the output to 1 row, i.e., the row having the highest value of `Milliseconds`

-    `Approach 2`:
+- `Approach 2`:
-    * Select maximum milliseconds from track
+    - Select maximum `Milliseconds` from `Track`
-    * print all rows of table Track where milliseconds is = maximum
+    - Print all rows of the table `Track` where `Milliseconds` is the maximum

     <br>